andangrd/react-native-markdown-package/README.md

 To install this library, you can do in two different ways.
 Check this out :

-1. Run this following command in your project folder.
+1. Run this command in your project folder.

     `npm i react-native-markdown-package --save`

-2. **OR** Update manually your `dependencies` in package.json by adding this line, then run `npm install`
+2. **OR** Update manually your `dependencies` in package.json by adding this following line, afterwards run `npm install`

     `"react-native-markdown-package": "git+https://github.com/andangrd/react-native-markdown-package.git"`